adgatemedia/adgate-rewards-ios-sdk/README.md

 Set the wallCode and userName to the appropriate values.
 You may get the your wall code from the [Dashboard](https://panel.adgatemedia.com/affiliate/vc-walls).

-You can pass extra parameter as input while loading the offer wall.
-Only allowed extra input keys are s2, s3, s4 and s5, other than mentioned key, key and data will be neglected by [AdGateMedia showOfferWallWithParams: ] method.
+You can pass subids while loading the offer wall, specifically, s2, s3, s4 and s5.

 ###3.
 Demo app